rafalp/Misago/dev-docs/plugins/hooks/filter-thread-posts-queryset-hook.md

 #### `action: FilterThreadPostsQuerysetHookAction`

-A standard Misago function used to set filters on a queryset used to retrieve specified thread's posts that user can see.
+Misago function used to set filters on a queryset used to retrieve specified thread's posts that user can see.

 See the [action](#action) section for details.